santosrai/code-jarvis/docs/n8n-pdb-integration.md

 Your N8N workflow should:
 1. Process the user's query with appropriate agents
-2. Return structured JSON responses with `responseText` and `agentName`
+2. Return structured JSON responses with `response` and `agentName`
-3. Include PDB-specific data for PDB Agent responses
+3. For PDB Agent, include a stringified JSON object in the `response` array
 4. Use the "Respond to Webhook" node to send the response

 ## Error Handling